Existence and asymptotic behaviour of some time-inhomogeneous diffusions: Asymptotic behaviour of solutions

-We deduce that $X$ satisfies, under the conditional probability of nonexplosion, the iterated logarithm law.
-As a consequence it is recurrent in $\mathds R$.
-We prove the convergence in distribution (\ref{abovecriticattractlawLLI}) under the conditional probability of nonexplosion.
+We deduce that $X$ satisfies the iterated logarithm law in (\ref{abovecriticattractlawLLI}) under the conditional probability of nonexplosion.
+Hence it is recurrent in $\mathds R$.
+We shall prove the convergence in distribution (\ref{abovecriticattractlawLLI}) under the conditional probability of nonexplosion.
 For this end, it suffices to show that